 How to write a Privacy Policy for a Blog

-As I understand it, GDPR requires some common sense stuff.
-We must answer these questions in language that the average user can understand:
+The GDPR requires some common sense stuff.
+We must answer these questions in language that our users can understand:

 - what personal information about me do you collect?